Biest may be the preferred way to treat low estrogen in the setting of menopause.

 Dosing Based on Symptoms & Blood Tests

 Another important factor, as it relates to risk factors and side effects, is the dose of your medication.

-The best approach to take, when using hormones, is to use the absolute minimum amount of hormone necessary to completely resolve all of your symptoms and without causing the symptoms of excess hormone.
+The best approach to take, when using hormones, is to use the absolute minimum amount of hormone necessary to completely resolve all of your symptoms without causing the symptoms of excess.

 This can be done by carefully monitoring your symptoms and by watching your serum levels of estradiol and progesterone (you can also assess your hormones via 24-hour urinary testing as well).

 Biest is usually formulated with 80% estriol and 20% estradiol.